Assignment Writer

 Notes-Based Citation Styles

-HRA and OSCOLA, for example, notes–based styles, are accompanied by footnotes or endnotes so that citations can be given.
+HRA and OSCOLA, for example, note–based styles, are accompanied by footnotes or endnotes so that citations can be given.
 Unlike the previously discussed footnote and endnote styles, these styles offer references that are subordinate to the main text by associating them with numbered notes placed at the foot their side of the page or at the end of the manuscript.
-For instance:
+For example:

 Why is Using Different Referencing Styles Important?